GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

   <figcaption>The geolocation permission prompt</figcaption>
 </figure>

 Permissions are not the only difference.
-As mentioned above, `navigator.geolocation` is a \_\_DOM\_\_ API, that is, something that is a part of the APIs that make up web sites.
-As a result, it is not accessible inside Worker contexts, like the [extension service worker](sw) that is the backbone of manifest v3 extensions.
+As mentioned above, `navigator.geolocation` is a \_\_DOM\_\_ API, that is, something that is a part of the APIs that make up websites.
+As a result, it is not accessible inside worker contexts, like the [extension service worker](sw) that is the backbone of manifest v3 extensions.
 You can absolutely still use `geolocation`, though.
 There are just nuances with how and where you use it.

 ### Using geolocation in Service Workers